Top 12 Digital Authors to have dinner with!

 You can hire a consultant to do your marketing work for you but, even if you do, it's important to know what they're doing and understand why your website, or any other digital area isn't doing as well as you think it should.

-There are thousands of authors and gurus in this world, but this article is about helping businesses get the most from their businesses.
-Each of the authors below offer the richest ‘buffet’ of digital related intelligence you could hope for.
+There are thousands of authors and gurus in this world, but this article is about helping you get the most from your businesses.
+Each of the authors here offer the richest ‘buffet’ of digital related intelligence you could hope for.
 If you're planning to succeed online and in digital, take a look at the authors and books below.

 |Robert Cialdini||The Psychology of Influence|